 The Audit and Standards Committee is a point of reference for the Monitoring Officer who investigates or arranges for the investigation of any allegations of misconduct in accordance with agreed procedures and statutory regulations.
-The Monitoring Officer has reported to the Audit and Standards Committee during the course of the year.
+The Monitoring Officer has reported to the Audit and Standards Committee during the year.